 You may want to purchase more than the minimum coverage required by law if you feel the need for more protection.
 Uninsured motorist coverage does not cover property damage to your vehicle and does not protect the other driver.
 Your insurer may sue the other driver for any money the insurer pays you because of the other driver's negligence.

 What is underinsured motorists coverage?

-Under 2011 Wisconsin Act 14, for policies newly issued or renewed on or after November 1, 2011, underinsured motorist coverage is no longer mandatory.
+Underinsured motorist coverage is not mandatory.
 Notice of coverage availability is required with the delivery of the policy.
 Coverage may be rejected.
 However, if requested, minimum coverage limits of $50,000 per person and $100,000 per accident are required.

 What is medical payments coverage?

 Medical payments coverage pays medical or funeral expenses for you or others injured or killed in an accident while riding or driving in your automobile.
 It will also cover you or members of your family if you are struck by an automobile as a pedestrian or while riding in another automobile.
 Medical payments coverage usually covers only those expenses not covered by health insurance, such as copayments, deductibles, etc. It will pay for your medical and funeral expenses even if you cause the accident.